spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 }); //In what order will things be logged?
 ```

-Callbacks are just regular functions, and like any other function that can accept
+Callbacks are just regular functions, and like any other function they can accept
 arguments.

 ```javascript